-The Royal Dispensary for Diseases of the Ear was instituted in December 1816, under the patronage of his present Majesty, of his royal brothers the late lamented Dukes of York and Kent, of his Royal Highness the Duke of Cumberland, and of many individuals of the highest rank in the state and eminence as men of science, as well as a numerous body of professional persons of great celebrity: amongst the latter may be mentioned Dr. Sims, Dr. Babington, Sir Astley Cooper, Mr. Leese, and the late Sir Walter Farquhar, Dr. Baillie, and Mr. Cline.
-Within the last year it has met the support and patronage of Sir Henry Halford, Bart.,
+THE ROYAL DISPENSARY FOR DISEASES OF THE EAR was instituted in December, 1816, under the patronage of his present Majesty, of his royal brothers the late lamented Dukes OF YORK and KENT, of his Royal Highness the Duke of Cumberland, and of many individuals of the highest rank in the state and eminence as men of science, as well as a numerous body of professional persons of great celebrity: amongst the latter may be mentioned Dr. Sims, Dr. Babington, Sir Astley Cooper, Mr. Leese, and the late Sir Walter Farquhar, Dr. Baillie, and Mr. Cline.

-President of the Royal College of Physicians, the Right Hon.
-Robert Peel, Secretary of State for the Home Department, His Grace the Duke of Buccleugh, Lord Sondes, and many others.
 Its prominent object was the relief of the industrious poor from a class of diseases to the last degree painful and inconvenient, and often neglected, if not indeed generally misunderstood, on the part of those to whose management the ailments of the lower orders are commonly consigned.
-This remark is introduced without the slightest intention of advancing any charge as to dereliction of duty, against a body conspicuous for their humanity and self-devotedness to the claims of the indigent and the suffering poor.
-But nothing is more true, than that the relief of the parties in question, in the respect now specified, was for a long period completely overlooked.
+This remark is introduced without the slightest intention of advancing any charge as to dereliction of duty against a body conspicuous for their humanity and self-devotedness to the claims of the indigent and the suffering poor.
+But nothing is more true than that the relief of the parties in question, in the respect now specified, was for a long period completely overlooked.
 Public sympathy was excited and kept alive by a host of other and not less interesting claims, while these were forgotten.
 When, however, a voice was raised in their behalf, it is gratifying to record that a ready ear was lent to the suggestion.
-Mechanics, domestic servants, soldiers, sailors, and foreigners, with their families, and, indeed, the distressed at large, of whatever name or description, were encouraged to repair to this quarter for relief.
+Mechanics, domestic servants, soldiers, sailors, and foreigners, with their families, and indeed the distressed at large, of whatever name or description, were encouraged to repair to this quarter for relief.

-The charity has now stood the test of nearly fourteen years' active operation;-a period more than sufficient to prove the pretensions, the stability, and the efficacy of any institution of this nature.
+The charity has now stood the test of ten years' active operation; a period more than sufficient to prove the pretensions, the stability, and the efficacy of any institution of this nature.
 During that period it has been found of such unquestionable utility, that it has met with support fully answering to the demands that have been made in its behalf.
-Its efficiency has now, however, reached such a state of augmentation, that increased means of support are indispensable to extend its sphere of usefulness; for it is the intention of the Governors, as soon as the funds will allow, to enlarge the present building, in order to accommodate patients from the country.

-The object of this statement is, by a simple representation of facts, to show the increase of its utility, and for the information of those who have been its friends, and who have liberally contributed to its establishment and prosperity.
-The ROYAL DISPENSARY was not indeed the first institution for the treatment of diseases of the ear, which was attempted in London; and when the measure of its establishment was first undertaken, apprehensions were entertained as to its durability, more on account of the failure of a similar one, than from doubts as to the necessity and propriety of the measure itself.
+Its efficiency has now, however, reached such a state of augmentation, that increased means of support are indispensable to extend its sphere of usefulness.
+The object of the present statement is, by a simple representation of facts, to show the increase of its utility, and for the information of those who have been its friends, and who have liberally contributed to its establishment and prosperity.
+The Royal Dispensary was not indeed the first institution for the treatment of diseases of the ear which was attempted in London, and when the measure of its establishment was first undertaken, apprehensions were entertained as to its durability, more on account of the failure of a similar one than from doubts as to the necessity and propriety of the measure itself.

-The charity alluded to, was set on foot at the instance of the late Mr. Saunders, who was, in this country, the father of acoustic surgery,-a branch of professional study that had, till his time, been miserably neglected.
+The charity alluded to was set on foot

+at the instance of the late Mr. Saunders, who was, in this country, the father of acoustic surgery: a branch of professional study that had, till his time, been miserably neglected.